‘Dil Bekaraar’ review: Romance and frivolity in 1980s India

 Dylan, who wants to be a “serious journalist”, gets a career-defining lead into the Bhopal gas leak tragedy from 1984.
 Although Dylan’s investigations lead to the minister Hardik Motla (Chandrachoor Singh), this sub-plot serves at best as a distraction from the main act: will Debjani and Dylan marry?

 Akshay Oberoi and Sahher Bambba work up a convincing chemistry as lovers destined to be together forever.
 Among the older actors who stand out are Raj Babbar, Poonam Dhillon and Padmini Kolhapure.
 Tej Sapru, frequently cast as a villain in 1980s films, has fun playing Dylan’s supportive father Sahas.
-Medha Shankar and Binodini Thakur stand out in the younger lot.
+Medha Shankar and Anjali Anand stand out in the younger lot.

 Respond to this article with a post